epw/consensus/consensus_voices.md

  When you take this move, you may note a small but substantial shift you are attempting to make in the Consensus.
 Start a Consensus Shift status track.
 At the beginning of the session, roll +Without.
 On a 10+, advance your Consensus Shift track.
 On a 7-9, advance your Consensus Shift track, but choose 1:

-* The GM advances the Consensus Front
+* The MC advances the Consensus Force

 * Add a negative "quirk" to your consensus shift. (ex. the Panacea you are working into the Consensus sometimes just up and kills the person dosed with it, instead of curing them.)

-On a miss, the GM will advance the Consensus Front and make a move.
+On a miss, the MC will advance the Consensus Force and make a move.

 ##### Reality 2.0